India 2003: Camel safari in the Thar Desert

 Rich wildlife

 Considering the inhospitable environment, birdlife in the desert is surprisingly rich, the most common species being desert wheatear (Oenanthe deserti) and variable wheatear (O. picata).
 Small flocks of chestnut-bellied sandgrouse (Pterocles exustus) fly over, and high above us, tawny eagles (Aquila rapax) and Egyptian vultures (Neophron percnopterus) are soaring.
 Two laggar falcons (Falco jugger) are mobbing a tawny eagle, sitting in a tree.
-I also notice common raven (Corvus corax), little green bee-eater (Merops orientalis), black-crowned sparrow-lark (Eremopterix nigriceps), and others.
+I also notice common raven (Corvus corax), Asian green bee-eater (Merops orientalis), black-crowned sparrow-lark (Eremopterix nigriceps), and others.

 The commonest mammal is the Gujarat gazelle (Gazella bennettii ssp. christii), locally known as chinkara.
 On several occasions, I also encounter the desert fox (Vulpes vulpes ssp. pusilla), of which one is eagerly digging in the sand for mice, or maybe beetles.